opconWizard/opcon-docs/docs/reference/best-practices.md

 i.
 Select option 6: LSAM Management menu. ii.
 Select option 1: Start LSAM.

-Check the IBM i LSAM status by following the same procedures as [Steps 1a and 1b]{.ul}.
+Check the IBM i LSAM status by following the same procedures as Steps 1a and 1b.

 ##### Procedures to Check LSAM Status on Windows